 Sydney Tower Eye

-Now here's one of the best rainy day activities in Sydney that the kids won't forget anytime soon!
+Now here's one of the best things to do in Sydney on a rainy day that the kids won't forget anytime soon!
 Head 250 metres into the air in the tallest building in Sydney, the Sydney Tower Eye.

-Along with offering spectacular 360-degree views across the city, Sydney Tower Eye hosts regular special events for the whole family, including the famous LEGO® Cities by Brickman.
+In addition to offering spectacular 360-degree views across the city, Sydney Tower Eye hosts regular special events for the whole family.

 Play All Day